Netflix’s ‘Bird Box’ To Have A Controversial Scene Edited Out After Backlash

 “We know people are going to go and watch this film, and again these real images will be used.
 For people in Lac-Megantic, they saw images of their own downtown burning, and could imagine their own family members in it.”

-As per Netflix’s own reports, Bird Box was one its most-watched original films in the first 7 days of its release, boasting of over 45 million accounts having viewed the film.
+As per Netflix’s own reports, Bird Box was one its most-watched original films in the first seven days of its release, boasting of over 45 million accounts having viewed the film.

 This is not the first time that Netflix has had to edit or remove content from their library.
-As The Inquisitr reported, Netflix UK recently edited out a crucial scene in the film The Notebook, causing massive fan outrage on social media.
+As The Inquisitr reported, Netflix U.K. recently edited out a crucial scene in the film, The Notebook, causing massive fan outrage on social media.
 While it’s more than clear that the changes made to Bird Box were necessary due to causing offense to those affected by a very real world tragedy, it’s unclear as to why the changes to The Notebook were made.

 As per the Entertainment Weekly report, Netflix has declined to comment on their removal of the scene from Bird Box.